jobteaser-oss/circleci-env/README.md

 # CircleCI Environment Variables Management

 ## Abstract
-When the amount of CircleCI project grows it's can be complicate to create, update or update environment variables for each project.
+When the amount of CircleCI projects grows it's can be complicate to create, update or delete environment variables for each project.
 And sometime you would add environment variable without frontend tracking.
 This CLI wrap the CircleCI API to manage the environment variable.